-A diagnostic plot of Schoenfeld residuals was used to visually assess the proportional hazard assumption for all covariates in each Cox model and no systematic deviations were detected.
+A diagnostic plot of Schoenfeld residuals was used to visually assess the proportional hazard assumption for all covariates in each Cox model, and no systematic deviations were detected.
 The hazard of undergoing a tympanostomy tube procedure was considerably higher in children who had previously visited a physician for otitis media or received an antimicrobial prescription.
-Children who had one prior documented visit were considerably more likely to undergo a procedure than children who had no documented visits, HR of 3.12 (95%CI 2.93-3.32).
-Likewise, children who had filled one previous antimicrobial prescription were more likely to receive a tympanostomy tube than children who had received no prescription, 6.98 (95%CI 6.13-7.95).
-The hazard of tympanostomy tube placement increased gradually from birth-cohort 2005 to 2015, Figure 19.
+Children who had one prior documented visit were considerably more likely to undergo the procedure than children who had no documented visits, HR of 3.12 (95%CI 2.93-3.32).
+Likewise, children who had previously filled one antimicrobial prescription were more likely to receive a tympanostomy tube than children who had received no prescription, 6.98 (95%CI 6.13-7.95).
+The hazard of tympanostomy tube placement increased gradually from birth-cohort 2005 to 2015 (Figure 19).

-Figure 19 The hazard ratio of undergoing a tympanostomy tube placement between each of the study’s birth-cohorts and the last vaccine non-eligible birth-cohort
+Figure 19 The hazard ratio of undergoing a tympanostomy tube placement between each of the study’s birth-cohorts (VEC) and the last vaccine non-eligible birth-cohort (VNEC)

-Impact on respiratory associated hospitalizations (Paper V)
+Impact on respiratory-associated hospitalizations (Paper V)

 Demographic data regarding the study birth-cohorts are summarized in Chapter 5.1.
 In total, 51,264 children were followed for a median of 1,096 days (range 6-1,096) resulting in 142,315 person-years of follow-up time.
 Of those, 1,414 children were admitted to hospital 1,703 times with diagnoses compatible with the study’s diagnostic groups.
 The total number of hospital admissions regardless of indication was 4,842.
 An overview of the demographic data is presented in Table 28.